phR0ze/tech-docs/src/virtualization/docker/README.md

 ## Docker in Docker
 By mounting the Docker daemon's Unix socket `/var/run/docker.sock` from the host into the container we can use it to manage Docker.
-This opens up the possibility of building, pushing or pulling images from the configured registry and any other docker operations.
+This opens up the possibility of building, pushing or pulling images from the configured registry and/or any other docker operations.
 The actual operations actually happen on the host machine that is running your base docker container.

 Note: According to Jérôme Petazzoni, the creator of the dind implementation, adopting the socket-based approach should be your preferred solution.
 Bind mounting your host's daemon socket is